 The workplace has seen seismic changes over the past several years, and the pace of change isn’t likely to slow down any time soon.
 Employers need to be prepared for even more change ahead.
-Meeting those changes, or better yet, staying ahead of them, will require adaptable hiring strategists who can envision the workforce of the future and embrace it.
+Adapting these workforce trends, or better yet, staying ahead of them, will require adaptable hiring strategists who can envision the future and embrace it.

 To help employers navigate the shifting currents, we’ve pinpointed five trends that are likely here to stay.
 Understanding which recent shifts represent long-term trends in the workplace should help you adapt.

-Developing the following five strategies below will increase your chances of attracting the best possible candidates in a competitive hiring market where human capital has become a vital component to growing your business.
+Embracing these five workforce trends and incorporating them into your organization will increase your chances of attracting the best possible candidates in a competitive hiring market where human capital has become a vital component to growing your business:

 1. Expand Remote Options to Broaden Your Reach

-Employers and job applicants agree that remote work is not just some passing fad, according to Monster’s “Future of Work” report.
-Parallel surveys of employers and job seekers reveal that both groups expect remote work options to increase.
+Employers and job applicants agree that remote work is not just some passing fad, according to Monster’s “Future of Work” report, but is actually one of the most important workforce trends of the 21st century.
 Analysis of job listings and searches revealed that “remote” and “work from home” were some of the most popular keyword searches conducted by Monster job seekers.
-Future recruitment strategies will need to anticipate this expectation to build the workforce of the future.
+Recruitment strategies will need to anticipate this expectation to attract top talent.

 Employers forced to quickly ramp up remote work have been pleasantly surprised to find that worker productivity is not negatively affected.
 As a result, at least 25 percent of workers are expected to work remotely in the near future, with an even greater number working hybrid schedules that include at least some days working off-site.
 This could lead to radical reductions in office space by as much as 30 percent and parallel savings in rent and other expenses.